 It is not hard to pinpoint one of the challenges people complain about the most when using YAML to define their applications: blank space.

 It may sound like a simple challenge, but blank space is a real pain.
 Missing a couple of spaces can drastically change the definition of the resource you are deploying or updating while still being a valid YAML definition.

 As you grow your number of YAML-defined services, taking YAML lines from a few dozen to hundreds or thousands of lines, the challenge will continue to increase, and trust me when I say that you won’t feel any love from your developers!

 Another complexity you can add to that is the way you can use YAML to cross-reference structures.
-While it can be handy, someone with malicious intent can exploit this structure and expand small data sets into something much more significant and effect your infrastructure and applications.
+While it can be handy, someone with malicious intent can exploit this structure and expand small data sets into something much more significant and affect your infrastructure and applications.